DSaunders/EasyEvents/readme.md

 - .NET Core
 - Strongly typed events and handlers
 - Async everywhere
-- Multiple event storage options; SqlServer, file system and in-memory (EventStore coming soon)
+- Event persistence handled for you - SqlServer, file system or in-memory (EventStore coming soon)

 Raise events, then create handlers that respond to the events and modify application state in memory.
 When your application re-starts, replay all of the events to restore your state with one line of code.